• Testing Lab

 • Training

-Let’s unpack the essentials behind these widely used chemicals—where they appear, why regulators scrutinize them, and how their potential SVHC classification could impact your obligations under REACH (Article 33 communication, Article 7(2) notification, and substitution planning).
+Below, we unpack the essentials behind these widely used substances, where they may appear in products and supply chains, why regulators are scrutinizing them, and what their listing can mean for REACH obligations (including Article 33 communication, Article 7(2) notification where applicable, and substitution planning).

 REACH SVHC